Particular/docs.particular.net/nservicebus/upgrades/5to6/transaction-configuration.md

 ## Enabling distributed transactions

-Distributed transactions is the default mode for transports with DTC support but can be enabled explicitly.
+Distributed transaction mode is the default mode for transports with DTC support but can be enabled explicitly.

 snippet: 5to6EnableDistributedTransactions